^

 3. replacement of dead tissue.

 The death of tumor cells and their resorption do not occur immediately.
-Therefore, the effectiveness of treatment is more accurately assessed only after a certain period of time after its completion.
+Therefore, the effectiveness of treatment is more accurately assessed only after some time has passed since its completion.

-Radiosensitivity is an intrinsic property of malignant cells.
-All organs and tissues of a person are sensitive to ionizing radiation, but their sensitivity is not the same, it varies depending on the state of the organism and the effect of external factors.
-The most sensitive to radiation is hematopoietic tissue, glandular apparatus of the intestine, epithelium of the gonads, skin and lens eye bags.
-Further on the degree of radiosensitivity are endothelium, fibrous tissue, parenchyma of internal organs, cartilaginous tissue, muscles, nervous tissue.
+Radiosensitivity is an internal property of malignant cells.
+All human organs and tissues are sensitive to ionizing radiation, but their sensitivity is not the same, it changes depending on the state of the body and the action of external factors.
+The most sensitive to radiation are hematopoietic tissue, the glandular apparatus of the intestine, the epithelium of the sex glands, skin and the lens bag of the eye.
+Further in terms of radiosensitivity are the endothelium, fibrous tissue, parenchyma of internal organs, cartilaginous tissue, muscles, and nervous tissue.
 Some of the neoplasms are listed in order of decreasing radiosensitivity:

 • seminoma;